 Our short-term, 3-6 month industry internships are an opportunity for:

 Intermediaries like APR.Intern play a critical role in strengthening industry-university collaboration and accelerating STEM innovation.
-The program streamlines the process of matching industry internships with suitable PhD students.
+The program streamlines the process of matching industry challenges with suitable research students.

-At APR.Intern, we want to create equal opportunities for everyone to enter STEM.
+At APR.Intern, we want to create equal opportunities for everyone to enter STEM careers.
 Our internships are available to both men and women, domestic and international students.
 Traditionally, there has been lower participation of women in STEM careers and APR.Intern has a special focus on helping change that.

-APR.Intern assists women to overcome some of the barriers they face to enter the STEM industry.
+APR.Intern assists women to overcome some of the barriers they face to enter STEM industries.